In-house Development vs Outsourcing: What to Choose?

 Overcoming this requires proper planning.
 In other words, before you reassign your employees or hire new people to perform your in-house development, commit to keeping it in-house.
 If you have concerns about your prospect of success, outsourcing before making labor force changes would be the best way to mitigate these consequences.

-We’re awesome, Awesome OS.
+We’re awesome, Awesome CX.
 Sorry, we had to, but we think we are an awesome resource and partner for you and your company.
 We specialize in providing high-touch customer experiences for e-commerce and internet companies.

 Our mission is to be an extension of your company, not just an outside partner.
 We understand the enormous benefits you will experience with outsourcing, and we also share and understand the obstacles and challenges it presents.